commitsto/commits.to/README.md

 ## UI For Marking Promises Fulfilled

+UPDATE:
+For the MVP we'll make this dirt simple.

 If Alice is logged in, the app lists her existing promises and lets her choose one of